-As an AAHA-accredited hospital, we follow the recommendations set forth by the American Animal Hospital Association.
+As an AAHA-accredited hospital, we follow the declawing position of the American Animal Hospital Association.

 When people think about having their cat declawed, it’s usually because they don’t want to risk having their furniture damaged.
 Sometimes it’s due to safety concerns for other people or pets in the household.
 Scratching behavior serves several important purposes for cats: